Narcissus pseudonarcissus L.

 How to Grow and Care

 Many people start Narcissus from bulbs.
-If you’re doing this, plant the bulbs in moist potting media with the pointed end facing up.
-Keep the soil continuously moist, but not soaking.
-They can also be grown directly in stones or gravel by suspending or anchoring the bulbs in the substrate and adding just enough water to reach the base of the bulb.
-In all cases, it’s crucial to avoid letting the body of the bulb become saturated or sit in water–it will quickly rot.
-New growth should emerge within a few days to a few weeks after planting, depending on the temperature.
+First, plant the bulbs in moist potting media with the pointed end facing up if you're doing this.
+Keep the soil continuously moist but not soaking.
+They can also be grown directly in stones or gravel by suspending or anchoring the bulbs in the substrate and adding just enough water to reach the bulb's base.
+In all cases, it's crucial to avoid letting the body of the bulb become saturated or sit in water–it will quickly rot.
+Depending on the temperature, new growth should emerge within a few days to a few weeks after planting.
 The bloom should follow in 4-6 weeks.

 - Back to genus Narcissus